bluebanquise/bluebanquise/resources/documentation/stories.rst

   ansible-playbook /etc/bluebanquise/playbooks/managements.yml --diff --check

-2. If you have multiple managements nodes, only update them one by one, using the `--limit` argument, specifying the nodes each time.
+2. If you have multiple managements nodes, update them one after the other, using the `--limit` argument, specifying the nodes each time.
 This can be combined with the dry run seen in 1.